 Advertising your internship Accordion Closed

 Follow these steps to advertise your internship to NAU students.

 Craft an internship description Tab Open

 Craft an internship description Accordion Open

 The first step is to develop a job description for the internship(s) that is clear about the intern’s duties and what they will be learning from their experience.
-Be sure to include specific projects and responsibilities.
+Be sure to include learning objectives around specific projects and responsibilities.
 When evaluating an internship description (as opposed to a job or volunteer position), we are looking to meet specific criteria in order to mitigate risk to internship providers, students, and NAU.
 Download the Internship Description Template.

 Create a Handshake account Accordion Closed

 All NAU students have access to Handshake, and it is the first place we direct students when they inquire about internships.
 The platform will allow you to promote your internship(s), collect applications, and select candidates.

 - Fill out the information requested and verify your email

 - Join your company (if it already exists) or create a new company profile